Purpose

 Items which may be requested

-School districts and charter schools often seek to obtain information from families in addition to the five mandatory items previously listed.
-However, a school district or charter school may not require additional information as a condition of enrolling or admitting a child and they may not delay a child's enrollment or attendance until these documents are provided.
+School districts and charter schools often seek to obtain information from families in addition to the five mandatory items discussed above.
+Although they may ask for any of this information, they may not require it as a condition of enrolling or admitting a child and they may not delay a child’s enrollment or attendance or mark a child absent until these documents are provided.

 Among the documents that a school district or charter school may request, but not require as a condition of enrollment, are: